How To Improve Conversation Skills (8 Powerful Tips)

 • Writing

-• Iceland geology
+• Icelandic geology

-• Theodore Roosevelt
+• Theodore Roosevelt's early years

 I know, I know, you're super impressed.
 Try to not be blinded by my genius.